 We'll approach the topic from a wide range of perspectives: hydrologist, ecologist, microbiologist, plant physiologist, chemist, economist, business person, backpacker...
 If you can track across this whole spectrum you'll get the most out of it.

 The more of the background info below you understand (or have been exposed to) before coming, the more you'll get out of the day.
 In a short time you could glance at every document.

 Some of these things are pay-per-downloads from our catalog.
 If this would prevent you from reading them for whatever reason, please download them free from this temporary site.

-- Principles of Ecological Design (article): Integrating Technology, Economics and Nature
+- Eco Design Principles-article: Integrating Technology, Economics and Nature

 - Sewers & water quality